-The key outputs of this AMP are inputs into the 2021-2032 10 Year Plan process, which will be the subject of a special public consultative procedure.
 The intention of this AMP is to set out how Council manages RSE assets and services in a way that is appropriate for a readership including elected members of the Council, executive management, interest groups and business partners associated with the management of the RSE activity along with interested members of the community.
 It covers the services that are provided from ownership and management of the associated assets.

 This AMP covers a period of 30 years commencing 1 July 2021.
 Operational, maintenance and renewal programmes for the first three years are generally well defined with reasonable certainty of being implemented to budget as planned.
 Beyond this period, work programmes are generally based on projected trends and demands and there is less certainty with respect to scope and timing of the projects.
-All expenditure forecasts are based on unit costs as at 1 July 2020.
+All expenditure forecasts are based on unit costs as at 1 July 2021.